This is America's new $13 billion warship

-The US Navy is just months away from adding the most expensive warship in history to its fleet, the $13 billion USS Gerald Ford.
+The US Navy is less than a year away from adding the most expensive warship in history to its fleet, the $US13 billion USS Gerald Ford.

-The USS Ford, the lead ship of the new Ford-class aircraft-carrier series, is expected to join the US Navy in early 2016, according to CNN.
-Once deployed, the ship will be among the largest carriers ever to ply the seas and will feature a number of changes and advancements over the US’ current Nimitz-class aircraft carrier.
+The USS Ford, the lead ship of the new Ford-class aircraft carrier series, is expected to join the US Navy by February 2016, according to CNN.
+Once deployed, the ship will be the largest carrier ever to ply the seas and will feature a number of changes and advancements over the US’ current Nimitz-class aircraft carrier.

-The USS Gerald Ford is expected to cost upward of $13 billion by the time it is deployed.
+The USS Gerald Ford is expected to cost upwards of $US13 billion by the time it is deployed.

 Screengrab/YoutubeThe USS Gerald R. Ford.

-The Ford, and the Ford-class of aircraft carrier, is intended to relieve stress and overdeployment within the US Navy.
+The Ford, and the accompanying Ford-class carrier fleet, are intended to relieve stress and over-deployment within the US Navy.
 Currently, the Navy operates 10 carriers but wants an additional vessel to take pressure off of the rest of the fleet.

-This increased power supply allows the Ford to run more cutting-edge hardware.
-The newly designed Electro-Magnetic Aircraft Launch System (EMALS) will allow the vessel to launch 25% more aircraft a day than the previous steam-powered launch systems.
+This increased electrical power supply allows the Ford to use the newly designed Electro-Magnetic Aircraft Launch System (EMALS), which will allow the vessel to launch 25% more aircraft a day than the previous steam-powered launch systems.

 Play GIFwww.youtube.comA successful test of the EMALS launch system.

-Once launched, the Ford will be among the largest warships in the world.
-It will be 1,092 feet long and displace upward of 100,000 tons.
+Once launched, the Ford will be the largest warship in the world.
+It will be 1,092 feet long and displace upwards of 100,000 tons.

-The Ford is expected to carry F-35s and, and carrier-based drone aircraft once they become available.
+The Ford is expected to carry F-35s and, once available, carrier-based drone aircraft.

+REUTERS/Mike BlakeA Lockheed Martin Corp’s F-35C Joint Strike Fighter is shown on the deck of the USS Nimitz aircraft carrier after making the plane’s first ever carrier landing using its tailhook system, off the coast of California, November 3, 2014.

-But for all the advances within the Ford-class carrier group, some have questioned the wisdom of continuing an astronomically expensive carrier-heavy naval strategy in a time when interstate warfare is rare and nations like China are working on potentially carrier-killing long-range antiship cruise missiles.
+But for all the advances within the Ford-class carrier group, some have questioned the wisdom of continuing an astronomically expensive carrier-heavy naval strategy in a time when inter-state warfare is rare and nations like China continue to develop potentially carrier-killing long-range anti-ship cruise missiles.

 NOW WATCH: Why Putin is the most powerful man in the world